aregtech/areg-sdk/docs/DEVELOP.md

     <Description>An attribute to notify subscribers only when value is changed.</Description>
 </Attribute>
 ```
-In this example the attribute of `SomeEnum` type has name `SomeAttr1` and it is designed to notify connected clients only if the value is changed.
-The type `SomeEnum` must be possible to compare.
+In this example the attribute `SomeAttr1` has type `SomeEnum` and it is designed to notify only if the value is changed.

-*An example of declaring attribute to notify only on value change:*
+*An example of declaring attribute to notify when value set:*
 ```xml
 <Attribute DataType="SomeStruct" ID="16" Name="SomeAttr2" Notify="Always">
     <Description>Another attribute to notify subscribers any time when value is set (maybe not changed).</Description>
 </Attribute>
 ```
-In this example the attribute of `SomeSruct` type has name `SomeAttr2` and it is designed to notify connected clients each time when value is set.
+In this example the attribute `SomeAttr2` has type `SomeSruct` and it is designed to notify each time when value is set.

-The difference of _OnChange_ and _Always_ notifications is that _OnChange_ the system sends notifications only if stored value and new value differ, i.e. **it is comparing stored and new values**.
-In case of _Always_ notifications, the system notifies clients each time when value is set, indifferent whether it has been changed or not,i.e. **it is NOT comparing stored and new values**.
+The difference of _OnChange_ and _Always_ notifications is that in one case the notification is sent when value is changed, i.e. **it is compares stored and new values, and notifies if values are not equal**, and on second case the notificatin is sent whenever value is set, i.e. **it does not compare stored and new values, and notifies immediately when value is set**.

 ### Requests, responses and broadcasts
-Service interface may have `Request`, `Response` and `Broadcast` methods.
-The _Requests_ are called by clients to be executed on the service.
-The _Responses_ are replies to the requests. _Broadcasts_ are methods acting like events to deliver multiple parameters.
+_Requests_ and _Responses_ in services are methods, which is similar to Request-Reply (action centric solution).
+The clients send requests to process on server component and as a reply receive response.
+In addition, there are _Broadcasts_, which act as methods and have logic of PubSub, where clients dynamically subsribe on the event to receive a _Broadcast_.
+The _Broadcasts_ act as events, are trigered as callbacs that can deliver multiple data as parameters. _Requests_, _Responses_ and _Broadcasts_ are defined in the `<MethodList>` section of service interface XML document.

 #### Requests
-The requests are called by clients to be executed on the service.
+The _Requests_ are called by clients to execute on the service provider (server) side.
 The requests may have parameters.
 The requests may have linked response.
-If request has a response, then the processing request is blocked until service replies with the response.
+If request has a response, then the processing request is blocked until service replies response.
 It is possible manually to unblock the request, but then the response must be manually prepared to reply.
 Multiple requests can be linked with the same response.
-The request may have no response at all and in this case the request can be called one after another.
+The request may have no response and in this case it is always unblocked and can be called one after another.

-> 💡 When developers implement service provider (server) then must extend the generated `Stub` object and implement all request calls, which are declared in a base `Stub` class as _pure virtual_.<br>
+> 💡 When developers implement service provider (server) they extend the generated `Stub` object and implement request calls, which are declared in a base `Stub` class as _pure virtual functions_.<br>
-> 💡 For an error handling of a request call, the client side should implement request failed methods, which are generated in the `ClientBase` objects.
-The passed error code as a parameter, indicates the failure reason.
-If the developer does not implement the failure method and the failure is triggered, there will be an error message in the logs.
+> 💡 If request fails (for example, it is in busy state), the client receives failure notification.
+For proper error handling, the clients should override and implement failure callbacks of all used requests.
+The error code is passed as a parameter in request failure callback.
+If request failure happens and the developer does not override the failure calback, automatically error message in logged.

-*An example to demonstrate the definition of request with no parameter and linked response:*
+*An example to demonstrate a request with no parameter linked with a response:*
 ```xml
 <Method ID="17" MethodType="request" Name="SomeRequest1" Response="SomeResponse1">
     <Description>Request and response with no parameters.</Description>